beech80/clipt/README.md

 - **User Profiles**: Customize your profile and showcase your gaming achievements
 - **Offline Support**: PWA capabilities allow for some offline functionality
 - **Mobile Optimized**: Works on all devices with responsive design
+- GameBoy-style controller UI
+- Modern design with responsive layout
+- Support for video clips and social interactions

 ## Documentation